nijakow/EcoRE/README.md

  - Draggable objects
  - Outliners and Reflection
  - Code reloading
+ - Seamless FFI calls to various libraries

 However, the system was designed for experimental purposes only, and will be superseded by improved VMs in the future.

+Planned and partially implemented features are:

+ - Extracting FFI information from DWARF debugging data
+ - Python interop
+ - Distributed objects and networking support
+ - Multiple languages sharing the same object space (Eco, Smalltalk, Lisp)
+ - Support for virtual reality and a 3D user interface
+ - A presentation mechanism similar to McCLIM

 ## Building and Running EcoRE